 Recordings of commercially issued CDs, re-broadcast by the BBC, should, in all logic, be covered by our licences.
 Although record companies will not have benefited by this practice, individuals are just using a different means of capturing the original sound recording and limited use should be covered by a concept called "fair dealing".
 However, there is a copyright in the actual broadcast itself particularly relating to the presenters' introductions, and so it is probably best to keep such recordings for your own domestic use only and not to use them in RMS presentations.

 Does our PRS licence cover live music performance?

-the FRMS PRS licence only covers the use of sound recordings at recorded music
+PRS licence only covers the use of sound recordings at recorded music recitals.

 If you promote live music activities, you should check with your venue whether they already have an appropriate PRS licence.
 Most venues that have the facilities for live music such as theatres, churches, schools, municipal halls, community centres, etc are likely to have a PRS licence for live music; some venues may include cover in the hire charge, others may recover a cost on a individual event basis.

 Our meeting venue offers us PRS cover.
 Is this okay?